oneyanshi/starcraft-bot-zergtastic/README.md

 We gather both minerals and gas
-We are able to place buildings using a concentric square to find locations We are able to build a Spawning Pool, Extractor, and a Hydralisk Den Our Drones are constructed at multiple times during the game and Zerglings are constructed Finally there are attack orders that specify the correct targets Our full order is below but it progresses from Zerglings to Hydralisks to mutalisks We also have fully commented code and believe our README is up to snuff
+We are able to place buildings using a concentric square to find locations We are able to build a Spawning Pool, Extractor, and a Hydralisk Den Our Drones are constructed at multiple times during the game and Zerglings are constructed as well We are able to grad one Drone and micro manage it's resource gathering so it switches to gas Our full order is below but it progresses from Zerglings to Hydralisks to mutalisks We also have fully commented code and believe our README is up to snuff